Attacking the Spike: On the Transferability and Security of Spiking Neural Networks to Adversarial Examples: Experimental Results

-\textbf{Experimental Setup:} To evaluate the attack performance of Auto-SAGA, we conducted experiments on the CIFAR-10 and CIFAR-100 datasets for the models introduced in Section~\ref{sec:transferability}.
-We test pairs of models which have low transferability (13 different pairs in total).
-To attack each pair, we use 1000 correctly identified class-wise balanced samples from the validation set.
-For the attack, we use a maximum perturbation of $\epsilon=0.031$ with respect to the $l_{\infty}$ norm.
-We compare Auto-SAGA to the single MIM and single PGD attack with the highest attack success rate on each pair of models, we denote this type of attack as “Max MIM” and “Max PGD”.
-We also compare Auto-SAGA to a balanced version of SAGA that uses model coefficients $\alpha_{1}=\alpha_{2}=0.5$.
-All attacks use the arctan surrogate gradient estimation technique.
-For all attacks, we use a maximum perturbation of $\epsilon=0.031$ with respect to the $l_{\infty}$ norm. \begin{enumerate} \item For single MIM and PGD attacks, we use $\epsilon_{step}=0.01$, attack step = 40 to generate Adversarial Examples from each model, and list the highest attack success rate on each pair of the models. \item For basic SAGA, we set the attack as a balanced version of SAGA that use coefficients $\alpha_1=\alpha_2=0.5$ for two models to generate Adversarial Examples and get the attack success rate among both models. \item As for Auto-SAGA, we set learning rate $r=10,000$ for the coefficients.
-We set attack step = 40 and $\epsilon_{step}=0.005$ to generate Adversarial Examples. \end{enumerate} Lastly, it is important to note that we define the attack success rate as the percent of adversarial examples that are misclassified by \textit{both} models in the pair of models.
+To attack each model pair, we use 1000 correctly identified class-wise balanced samples from the validation set.
+For the attack, we use a maximum perturbation of $\epsilon=0.031$ for CIFAR datasets and $\epsilon=0.062$ for ImageNet with respect to the $l_{\infty}$ norm.
+We compare MDSE to the Auto-PGD, MIM, PGD and SAGA attacks.
+We generally use batch size 50 for all the attacks and reduce it if the GPU memory is insufficient. \begin{enumerate} \item For single MIM, PGD, and Auto-PGD attacks, we use attack steps = 40 to generate AEs from each model.
+For MIM and PGD, we set attack step $\epsilon_{step}=0.005$ or $0.01$.
+We use Auto-PGD on the cross-entropy.
+For the single model's attacks (e.g. Auto-PGD), we use the the highest attack success rate on each pair of models, which we denote as “Max Auto”. \item For SAGA, we set the attack as a balanced version of SAGA that uses coefficients $\alpha_1=\alpha_2=0.5$ for two models to generate AEs and get the attack success rate among both models. \item For MDSE, we set the learning rate $r=10,000$ or $100,000$ for the coefficients.
+We set attack steps = 40 and $\epsilon_{step}=0.005$ or $0.01$ to generate AEs and get the attack success rate among both models. \end{enumerate} For these attacks, we utilize the optimal SG studied in the preceding sections.
+Our MDSE approach incorporates Arctan, PWL, and Erfc for all SNNs, and additionally integrates various SGs, such as Sigmoid, PWE, Rectangle, Fast Sigmoid, and STDB, tailored to different SNNs to demonstrate their attack capabilities effectively.
+In these experiments, the attack success rate is the percent of adversarial examples that are misclassified by \textit{both} models in the pair of models.
+We run each attack with a combination of SGs settings and present the best results among them.

+\textbf{Ensemble Attack Success Rate} - In the context of proposing a new attack, it is important to define what constitutes a "successful" attack so that attack success rate can be measured, and different white-box attacks can be directly compared.
+It is important to note that in the literature there are two established methodologies for measuring the attack success rate on model ensembles.
+We denote each of these methodologies as \textit{any} and \textit{all}.
+We will first mathematically define these and then justify our choice of attack measurement.